gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrate-to-3-0-0.rst

 .. +++++++

 ..
 We removed the ability for users to manually add additional line items.
 ..
+We changed the UI for editing line items: it's presented on top of the main UI and not as a new screen.

+..
 Features
 .. ++++++++

+..
+Easier currency and amount input when editing a line item.

 ..
 Bottom navigation bar
 .. ^^^^^^^^^^^^^^^^^^^^^